DavidSBowen/cwd_facial-recognition/README.md

+App provides a basic front end interface allowing for secure registration and logging in to a web application hosted on Heroku.
+Contacts a backend API and Database which are both also on Heroku.

+Logging in and Registration sends information securely using HTTPS and securely hashes and checks the password with bcrypt.
+Plaintext passwords are never passed, stored, or used in any way.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>